Find the answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q. How can I call home?

 A. Cell phones are provided in every accommodation for use during your stay.
-The phone has 15 complimentary minutes that you can use in several ways: for local calls, for calls to the United States and Canada, for room service, housekeeping, or to book services in the dive center and spa.
+The phone has a few complimentary minutes that you can use in several ways: for local calls, for calls to the United States and Canada, for room service, housekeeping, or to book services in the dive center and spa.
 You are welcome to provide the cell phone number to friends and family who may wish to contact you during your stay.

 Q. Does the cay have internet service?